code-lab-org/nost-tools/docs/source/learning_resources/tutorial/tutorial.rst

 ::
   git clone https://github.com/code-lab-org/nost-tools.git

-Following the instructions above will automatically install the Python packages that NOS-T depends on to run.
-These package dependencies can otherwise be found in the `requirements file <https://github.com/code-lab-org/nost-tools/blob/main/pyproject.toml>`__.
+Following the instructions above will install the Python packages that the FireSat+ test suite depends on to run.
+The details of these dependencies, including version numbers, can otherwise be found in the `requirements file <https://github.com/code-lab-org/nost-tools/blob/main/pyproject.toml>`__.

 .. _tutorialSystemDescription: